realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 ## [Functions](https://docs.python.org/3/tutorial/controlflow.html#defining-functions)

-Just like JavaScript, functions are objects in Python.
+Like JavaScript, functions are objects in Python.
 That means you can pass functions as arguments, or even assign properties to functions:

 ```python